Skip to main content

 September 9, 2019

 WASHINGTON, D.C.
 Today, Congresswoman Doris Matsui (D-CA), author of the Clean and Efficient Cars Act and senior member of the House Energy and Commerce Committee, calls out the Trump Administration and the Department of Justice (DOJ) for their decision to open a questionable probe in Ford, Honda, BMW, and Volkswagen.
+These latest actions come on the heels of California working with automakers on an agreement to limit air pollution and improve public health.

 June 26, 2019